At a Glance – Bang Bao Beach (Klong Goi)

 Songthaew taxis happily run out here during the day, but come dusk, they will ramp up the prices considerably, not least because they are unlikely to be bringing anyone back the other way.

-A few hundred metres further on, you arrive at the creek from where a small bridge leads onto Bang Bao Beach (Klong Kloi) itself.
-The restaurants Mon, The Beach and Yu Yu Golden Beach are located at the top end, with their tables, deckchairs and loungers laid out along the sand.
+A few hundred metres further on, you arrive at Bang Bao Beach proper.
+A small bridge crosses the creek, with The Beach and Yu Yu Golden Beach located at the top end, with their tables, deckchairs and loungers laid out along the sand.
 The Beach also provides rooms in a simple building behind, whilst Yu Yu Golden Beach now offers three rows of brightly coloured bungalows, including one set with balconies opening out onto the creek itself.

-Further down the beach still, the upmarket boutique resort, Chivapuri Beach Resort, with its large Lanna style villas and swimming pool, rests back amongst the trees and the boutique round huts of Tropical Beach Resort sit at the end.
+Further down the beach still, the upmarket boutique resort, Chivapuri Beach Resort, with its large Lanna style villas and swimming pool, nestles back amongst the trees, while the stylish round cabanas of Tropical Beach Resort sit at the end.

 If you keep walking, you reach a weir and in the distance, another group of buildings is clearly visible.
 This is Koh Chang Boat Chalets, a huge resort which has undergone many name changes and re-inventions over the years but resolutely remains deserted.

 The 30 metre high converted ship did serve as a hotel at one point.
-It is only accessible by following the road behind the beach to its end, whereupon a 100bt entry fee is levied if you want to go any further and are not resident.
+It is only accessible by following the road behind the beach to its end, see below, whereupon a 100bt entry fee is levied if you are not resident.

-To get on to that main road, you simply ignore the little bridge at the start of Bang Bao Beach (Klong Kloi), the road heads up and round the creek passing the new Chaipura Resort, with its restaurant on stilts over the water and then back off into the forest.
+To get on to that main road, you simply ignore the little bridge at the start of Bang Bao Beach and instead follow the road, which heads up and round the creek passing Chaipura Resort, with its restaurant on stilts over the water, at the beginning.
 After a short distance, there is a turning to the left, which was and in theory, could still be the back road to Salak Phet on the east coast.
-Despite what many maps might indicate, this section has never been completed due to a troublesome mountain being in the way at a crucial juncture and a lack of funds and willingness to start again.
+Despite what many maps might indicate, this section has never been completed due to a lack of funds.